IanGarraway/DF-Challenge-6---Cap-Stone-Project/README.md

 ## Introduction

+In this repo you will find the code developed for the final challenge on the Digital Futures Software Engineering program.
+In this readme file you will find the requirements set for the project, an overview of the project I designed and built to meet those requirements, an overview of the technology I used, and a breakdown of where I intend to take this project post academy.

-The Full-Stack Capstone Project is in 2 parts.
-First you must submit a proposal for your project idea.
-Once your proposal is approved, you will build your project, submit the code and present your project to an audience on the final day of the Academy.
-The context of the project is for you to decide and the ultimate scope of it is also up to you.
-However, there are some requirements that your proposal and project must meet to be approved and to pass this final assessment.
+The Full-Stack Capstone Project was in 2 parts.
+First I needed to submit a proposal for my project idea.
+Once this proposal was approved, I built the project and submitted the code to a hand in before presenting the project to an audience on the final day of the Academy.
+The context of the project was for me to decide and the ultimate scope of it was also up to me.
+However, there were some requirements that my proposal and project had to meet to be approved and to allow me to pass this final assessment.

-## Non-negotiable Requirements
+### Non-negotiable Requirements

-The following requirements must be met by your full-stack application and your proposal should clearly demonstrate how the project will meet them:
+The following requirements had to be met by my full-stack application and my proposal should clearly demonstrate how the project will meet them:

 1) **N-Tier Architecture:** Your application must have a clear separation of concerns between the client, server and database.
 This means that you should have a client-side application that communicates with a server-side application that communicates with a database.
 You may choose to implement a Microservice Architecture if your application requires more that one server-side application.
 2) **RESTful API:** Your server-side application must expose a *RESTful API* that the client-side application can consume.
 This should be made in the *Model-Controller-Service* pattern.
 This should be a ***Node.js/Express*** application.
 You may also use your services to proxy other third-party APIs if you wish.